 In clinical laboratories, the journey of a lab specimen—from collection to analysis to disposal—is prone to potential pitfalls that can compromise patient care.
 What happens to a blood sample after it’s collected?
-How does lab specimen processing and specimen handling in laboratory environments affect the accuracy of lab results?
+How does lab specimen processing and specimen handling environments affect the accuracy of lab results?
 These seemingly simple questions lead us into the complex processes that ensure the reliability of diagnostic outcomes.

-Enter Laboratory Information Software(LIS), the unsung hero of effective specimen management.
-With capabilities like meticulous tracking, robust data handling, and quality assurance protocols, LIS streamlines workflows and preserves the integrity of each lab specimen.
-In this blog, we’ll delve into the crucial role of LIS in ensuring lab specimens are handled and processed with the care and precision needed to produce accurate results.
+Enter Laboratory Information Software (LIS), the unsung hero of laboratory specimen management.
+With capabilities like meticulous lab specimen tracking, robust data handling, and quality assurance protocols, LIS streamlines workflows and preserves the integrity of each lab specimen.
+In this blog, we’ll delve into the crucial role of LIS in ensuring lab specimens are handled and processed with the care and precision needed to produce accurate results while enabling digital solutions for specimen management in modern laboratories.

 1. Lab Specimen Management: Tracking and Chain of Custody

-I. Sample Registration and Barcoding
+I. Sample Registration and Barcoding For Center

-• Patient demographics (name, ID, age, gender)
+- Patient demographics (name, ID, age, gender)

-• Sample type and collection time
+- Sample type and collection time

-• Specific tests requested by the patient/ physician
+- Specific tests requested by the patient/ physician

 By capturing these details electronically, the LIS eliminates manual errors that can occur during data entry, ensuring that the sample is correctly linked to the patient and the intended tests.
 Once registered, the LIS generates a unique barcode to track specimens.
 This barcode acts as a digital fingerprint of the lab specimen, enabling:

-• Precise identification of each sample
+- Precise identification of each sample

-• Seamless scanning at every step of the testing workflow
+- Seamless scanning at every step of the testing workflow

-• Instant retrieval of sample information without manual input
+- Instant retrieval of sample information without manual input

 Barcoding not only speeds up lab specimen processing but also drastically reduces the chances of sample mix-ups, which is critical for patient safety and diagnostic accuracy.
+It also strengthens specimen collection and handling practices and ensures proper procedures are followed throughout the testing lifecycle.

 II.
 Real-Time Specimen Location Tracking

-• Transport from the collection site to the laboratory
+- Transport from the collection site to the laboratory

-• Movement between different testing stations or analyzers
+- Movement between different testing stations or analyzers

-• Final disposition or disposal after testing is complete
+- Final disposition or disposal after testing is complete

-• Who handled the sample
+- Who handled the sample

-• When and where was it transferred
+- When and where was it transferred

 III.
 Automated Sample Routing